Incorporating Modern Mexican Interior Design with Minimalist Wall Art

 Understanding the Aesthetic Appeal

 Minimalist art often challenges viewers to find meaning in simplicity.
 This mental engagement adds to its appeal.
-The style's versatility allows it to fit in various settings, from homes to offices.
+The style's versatility allows it to fit various settings, from homes to offices.

 Historical Context and Influences on Modern Art

 Minimalism in American art has deep roots.
-It began in the 1960s as a response to abstract expressionism.
+It emerged in the 1960s as a response to abstract expressionism.
 Artists like Frank Stella and Donald Judd led the movement.
 They chose geometric forms over emotional expression.

 Earlier art movements clearly influenced this style.
 Constructivism and De Stijl both used simple forms.
 These European styles shaped American minimalism.
 The Bauhaus school's focus on function also played a role.